fossas/spectrometer/docs/reference/fossa_yml.md

 Found target: pipenv@dev
 ```

-From here we need to identify the parts of the project we want to scan:
+From here, we identify the parts of this example project that we want to scan:
-- We ONLY want targets located in the in the `prod` directory.
-In this case that means omitting the `dev` directory. (`paths.only: prod`)
+- We ONLY want targets located in the `prod` directory.
+This would also ensure that the the `dev` directory is never scanned. (`paths.only: prod`)
   - Except for the vendored dependencies. (`paths.exclude: prod/vendor`)
 - We want the targets inside `prod/docker`, except for `bundler@prod/docker` which is used to build the image.
     ```yaml
+    exclude:
       - type: bundler
         path: prod/docker
     ```

-Putting these individual filters together, we end up with the following configuration:
+Combining these individual filters together results in the following configuration:

 ```yaml
 targets: